Eugenio Serrano

 Eugenio Serrano Gispert (born April 14, 1960) is a former Spanish handball player who competed in the 1980, 1984 and 1988 Summer Olympics.

+Career

+Serrano started playing handball at his school Sant Joan Bosco.
+After a year at Barcelona University, he joined BM Granollers in the top league in Spain.
+Two years after he joined FC Barcelona, where he played for 15 years.

+With the club he won the Spanish championship 8 times, the Copa del Rey de Balonmano 7 times, the Catalan league 9 times and the Spanish supercup 6 times.
+He also won the EHF Cup Winners' Cup 4 times and the EHF Champions League once.

+National team

+Serrano debuted for the Spanish national on January 13th 1979 in 21:23 loss against Czechoslovakia.

+In 1979 he won the B-team world cup.

 In 1980, he was part of the Spanish team which finished fifth in the Olympic tournament.
 He played all six matches and scored twenty goals.

+At the 1982 World Men's Handball Championship he finished 8th with the Spanish team, scoring 11 goals in 8 matches.

-Four years later, he finished eighth with the Spanish team in the 1984 Olympic tournament.
+Two years later, he finished eighth with the Spanish team in the 1984 Olympic tournament.
 He played all six matches and scored 14 goals.

+At the 1986 World Men's Handball Championship he scored 28 goals in 5 games, and Spain finished 5th.

 In 1988, he was a member of the Spanish team which finished ninth in the Olympic tournament.
 He played all six matches and scored 24 goals.

+Outside the pitch

+Serrano has a degree in Economy.

+He has also coached handball at a grassroots level.